 For collection configuration, users have the option of interacting directly with ZooKeeper using the instancedir option or using Solr's ConfigSet API using the config option.
-For more information, see Understanding configs and instancedirs on page 19.
+For more information on this topic, see Understanding configs and instancedirs on page 23.